Citrinate/CS2Script/README.md

 # Counter-Strike 2 Script

-A userscript for managing your storage units and viewing detailed item information.
+A userscript for managing your storage units and inspecting items.

 ## Installation